JackClough/WikipediaAPI/README.md

 **Note**: I have `cmlimit` set to 10 so you can test your code.
 It can be set as high as 500, as the [documentation](https://www.mediawiki.org/wiki/API:Categorymembers) mentions.
 You should probably crank it up when you go for your "final" pull.

+## Feedback

+Above I ask which year has the most names and how many names it had.
+Did you answer that question somewhere?